 All of our garments are made from clean and safe wool.

 Handwash in warm/tepid water OR machine wash on WOOL-CYCLE (different from delicate cycle) with wool wash.
-Garments designated as machine-washable can tolerate delicate cycle without issue.
+Garments designated as machine-washable (MW) can tolerate delicate cycle without issue.
 No bleach or whiteners.

 Standard wool garments must be laid flat to air dry.
 Garments designated as machine-washable can be tumbled dry on low to medium heat.
 See notes below.*